adonisjs/v5-docs/content/api/views/globals/inspect.md

 The global helper to inspect a value or the entire state of the template.
-The helper method can pretty print the following Javascript primitives.
+The helper method can pretty print the following JavaScript primitives.

 ```edge
 {{